• Skip to main content

 • Hydrochloric acid is a strong acid.
 It is 100% ionised in water.
 All the hydrogen chloride molecules that dissolve in the water ionise completely into hydrogen ions and chloride ions.

-How can we measure the strength of acids and alkalis 4
+What scale measures the strength of acids and bases

 • A weak acid is an acid which ionises partially in water to produce a low concentration of hydrogen ions.